zhenjiao/openlocTest/loc/zh-CN/articles/python-how-to-install.md

 * [Microsoft Azure SDK for Python 2.7][]
 * [Microsoft Azure SDK for Python 3.4][]

-**注意:** On Windows Server, in order to download the WebPI installer you may have to configure IE ESC settings (Start/Administrative Tools/Server Manager/Local Server, then click **IE Enhanced Security Configuration**, set to Off)
+**Note:** On Windows Server, in order to download the WebPI installer you may have to configure IE ESC settings (Start/Administrative Tools/Server Manager/Local Server, then click **IE Enhanced Security Configuration**, set to Off)

 ### Python 2.7